tholapz/tholapz.github.io/about.md

 permalink: /about/
 ---

-I make development plans and technical design for software projects that are used by many people around the world.
-In my spare time, I help people learn how to code.
-I also attend hackathon events in either LA or Bay Area from time to time.
-My guilty pleasures are sci-fi novels (Neuromancer, Ready Player One, Dark Matter, among other titles) and podcasts.
+I help create several web applications which are used by hundreds of thousands of users world wide.
+I graduated from University of Southern California in 2013 with the Master's degree in Computer Science.
+In my spare time, I attend hackathon events in either LA or Bay Area.
+Apart from that, I read about Startup and History.

 ### Recommendations
 [James Lin](https://www.linkedin.com/in/james-lin-1120113), Front-end Lead Developer at Telescope.tv: